mhackeroni/mhackeroni.github.io/archive/_posts/2018-06-27-google-ctf-2018-keygenme.md

 Stage One
 ----

 We are given an ELF 64 binary with an encrypted section containing its code base.
 The code is xored at runtime with an hardcoded key and later executed.
-We wrote an IDC script to decript the banary and make it possible to analyze in IDA.
+We wrote an IDC script to decript the binary and make it possible to analyze in IDA.

 ```c
 #include <idc.idc>